File: coreutils.info, Node: dd invocation, Next: install invocation, Prev: cp invocation, Up: Basic operations

 dd of=ofile oflag=nocache conv=notrunc,fdatasync count=0

-# Drop cache for part of file
+# Advise to drop cache for part of file

 dd if=ifile iflag=nocache skip=10 count=10 of=/dev/null

-# Stream data using just the read-ahead cache
+# Stream data using just the read-ahead cache.

-dd if=ifile of=ofile iflag=nocache oflag=nocache
+dd if=ifile of=ofile iflag=nocache oflag=nocache,sync

 'nonblock'